So you’ve been trying to eat well and find healthier options.

 If you cobble together a fruit plate with a soup or salad, you have nothing to worry about.
-Make sure the soup is nothing overly creamy or heavy.
-The clearer the soup is, like miso or vegetable, the better.
+Try to order soup that isn’t overly creamy or heavy.
+The clearer the soup, like miso or vegetable, the better.

-3) If you insist on eating a dish like pasta that has options for sauces, choose marinara over alfredo.
+3) If you insist on eating a dish like pasta, choose healthier options like marinara over alfredo sauce.

-The cream-based sauces will contain more unhealthy fat and calories.
-The same goes for salads and sandwiches.
+Cream-based sauces contain more unhealthy fat and calories.
+The same goes for salads.

-Many people choose dishes like Caesar salad thinking they are eating healthy.
+Many people choose Caesar salad thinking they are eating healthy.

 5) If you have an option between grilled or fried, go for grilled.

-It may require a bit of research, but I can bet it will be well worth it in the end.
+It may require a bit of research, but it’s well worth it in the end.

 I’m a firm believer in having fun, going out, and enjoying life.